‘Good morning, esteemed Mrs Ossai, ‘ a polite WhatsApp message from an executive MBA student interrupted my workflow.

 With the two-step structure guiding your writing and your content already established, use AI to serve one critical purpose: refinement.

-With the availability of AI tools such as Grammarly, ChatGPT, Claude and others, grammatical accuracy should be standard.
+With the availability of AI tools (Grammarly, ChatGPT, Claude, Gemini, etc.), grammatical accuracy should be standard.
 But also use AI to test the logic of your content, then adjust to sharpen it.

 Nonetheless, as I advised Executive Z and others, I train or coach: